The Yukon nursing education bursary supports people who live or have lived in Yukon to attend a baccalaureate nursing education program.

 - your intention/commitment to work in Yukon once you're finished your studies.

-- proof of Canadian citizenship or landed immigrant status maintained throughout the period of the bursary;
+- proof of Canadian citizenship or permanent residency maintained throughout the period of the bursary;

 - proof of Yukon residency for 3 consecutive years of the past 5 years;